LambdaTest/documentation/docs/download-files-using-lambdatest-selenium-grid.md

         # username: Username can be found at automation dashboard
         username="user_name"
-        # accessToken:  AccessToken can be generated from automation dashboard or profile section
+        # accessToken:  AccessToken can be genarated from automation dashboard or profile section
         accessToken="access_Key"

         # gridUrl: gridUrl can be found at automation dashboard